 - Pocket Full of Colors by Amy Gugliemlo and Jacqueline Tourville

 - Shark Lady by Jess Keating

 - I Am Malala by Malala Yousafzai

 - Hidden Figures by Margot Lee Shetterly

-For young readers in particular, you can do a read-aloud as a class and use books to introduce and discuss concepts like gender inequality using questions like: “What challenges did this person face?
+For elementary school readers, you can do a read-aloud as a class and use books to introduce and discuss concepts like gender inequality using questions like: “What challenges did this person face?
 Was it fair that they had to face these challenges?”
 You can extend the assignment by having students write a book report.

-In August 2020, women in the U.S. celebrated the 100th anniversary of the passage of the 19th Amendment, which secured American women’s right to vote.
-As a warm-up activity, have students vote on a way to celebrate this day.
+In 2020, women in the U.S. celebrated the 100th anniversary of the passage of the 19th Amendment, which secured American women’s right to vote.
+As a warm-up activity during Women’s History Month (or during your social studies unit on elections), you could have students vote on a way to celebrate this day.
 Afterward, discuss why it was important that everyone got to vote and talk about what it means to be able to vote or participate in democracy.

 Women’s History Month is also an opportunity for students to recognize the contributions of the women in their everyday lives.
-Have students write a thank you note, text, email, or Facebook message to a woman who has inspired them or who has helped them.
+Have students write a thank you note, text, email, or social media message to a woman who has inspired them or who has been a role model for them.